 - Butter bottoms and sides of two 4-in. fluted tube pans or 6-oz. ramekins with 1 teaspoon butter.
 Dust with baking cocoa; set aside.
 In a microwave, melt bittersweet chocolate and remaining butter; stir until smooth.
 Set aside.

 - Spoon batter into prepared pans.
-Bake at 375° for 15-18 minutes or until a knife inserted near the center comes out clean.
+Bake at 375° for 15-18 minutes or until a knife inserted in the center comes out clean.
 Cool for 5 minutes before inverting onto a serving plate.

 - For topping, in a small bowl, combine ice cream and cinnamon.
 Serve with warm cake.
 Yield: 2 servings.